Eurasian teal: Description

 Male (top) in breeding plumage and female.
 The male has the wide white wing stripe and conspicuous face markings, which gave the colour teal its name.

 The Eurasian teal is one of the smallest extant dabbling ducks at 34–43 cm length and with an average weight of 360 g in drake (males) and 340 g in hens (females).
 The wings are 17.5–20.4 cm long, yielding a wingspan of 53–59 cm.
 The bill measures 3.2–4 cm in length, and the tarsus 2.8–3.4 cm.

 From a distance, the drakes in breeding plumage appear grey, with a dark head, a yellowish behind, and a white stripe running along the flanks.
 Their head and upper neck is chestnut, with a wide and iridescent dark green patch of half-moon or teardrop-shape that starts immediately before the eye and arcs to the upper hindneck.
 The patch is bordered with thin yellowish-white lines, and a single line of that colour extends from the patch's forward end, curving along the base of the bill.
 The breast is buff with small round brown spots.
-The center of the belly is white, and the rest of the body plumage is mostly white with thin and dense blackish vermiculations, appearing medium grey even at a short distance.
+The centre of the belly is white, and the rest of the body plumage is mostly white with thin and dense blackish vermiculations, appearing medium grey even at a short distance.
 The outer scapular feathers are white, with a black border to the outer vanes, and form the white side-stripe when the bird is in resting position.
 The primary remiges are dark greyish brown; the speculum feathers are iridescent blackish-green with white tips, and form the speculum together with the yellowish-white tips of the larger upperwing coverts (which are otherwise grey).
 The underwing is whitish, with grey remiges, dense dark spotting on the inner coverts and a dark leading edge.
-The tail and tail coverts are black, with a bright yellowish-buff triangular patch in the center of the coverts at each side.
+The tail and tail coverts are black, with a bright yellowish-buff triangular patch in the centre of the coverts at each side.